xdmnl/api-documentation/source/includes/_endpoints.md

 Name | Type | Description
 -----|------|------------
-author_id | string (optional) | ID or email of the teammate on behalf of whom the answer is sent subject | string (optional) | Subject of the message for email message body | string | Body of the message text | string (optional) | Text version of the body for messages with non-text body options | object (optional) | Sending options options.tags | array (optional) | List of tag names to add to the conversation (unknown tags will automatically be created) options.archive | boolean (optional) | Archive the conversation right when sending the reply (default: `true`) channel_id | string (optional) | Channel through which to send the message.
+author_id | string (optional) | ID or email of the teammate on behalf of whom the answer is sent subject | string (optional) | Subject of the message for email message body | string | Body of the message text | string (optional) | Text version of the body for messages with non-text body options | object (optional) | Sending options options.tags | array (optional) | List of tag names to add to the conversation (unknown tags will automatically be created) options.archive | boolean (optional) | Archive the conversation right when sending the reply (Default: `true`) channel_id | string (optional) | Channel through which to send the message.
 Defaults to the original conversation channel.
 For imported messages or messages received on multiple channels, you **MUST** specify a channel ID. to | array (optional) | List of the recipient handles who will receive this message.
 By default it will use the recipients of the last received message. cc | array (optional) | List of the recipient handles who will receive a copy of this message.
 By default it will use the cc'ed recipients of the last received message. bcc | array (optional) | List of the recipient handles who will receive a blind copy of this message

 ## Receive a custom message
 ```shell